European Apple Sawfly

 Description and life cycle

-European apple sawfly adults are about 5∕16 inch long and wasplike, but with a broad attachment of the thorax and abdomen.
+European apple sawfly adults are about 5∕16 inch long and wasplike insects, but with a broad attachment of the thorax and abdomen.
 Sawfly larvae resemble caterpillars, but have prolegs on each abdominal segment.
 Sawfly overwinter as larvae in the soil and have only one generation per year.
 Adults emerge during late pink and early bloom.
 Eggs are laid on the calyx end of developing fruit.

 The first instar larvae tunnels just under the epidermis of the fruit, resulting in the typical ribbonlike scar (primary injury).
 These apples usually remain on the tree, and the presence of the scars at harvest can reduce fruit value.
 The second and older instar larvae bore deeply into the seed chamber of the fruit and can penetrate additional fruit, usually causing fruit abortion.
 Later instar injuries on fruit with a brownish frass at the entry are called “secondary damage.”

 Sticky, rectanglular, nonultraviolet-reflecting, white traps should be placed at a density of one per 3 to 5 acres along the orchard periphery at the pink stage of apples on the south sides of trees at 5 to 6 feet above the ground.
 Insecticide treatment thresholds are 5 flies per trap by petal fall if no prebloom insecticide has been applied.
 An application of an effective insecticide as soon as pollination is complete is the best control tactic for orchards with a history of this sawfly.